ayumi-cloud/oc-security-module/to_do_list.md

 6. Move hard-coded to lang files. <<<

+7. Show file location path error and add lang to js.

 ---

-7. Save to file and database.
+8. Save to file and database.

 ---